prajapatisagar/Temporary-Access-for-users/README.txt

 == Screenshots ==

 1. Backend side interface for user profile
-2. Display error message if user is not aligible for use this account
+2. Display error message if user is not eligible for use this account

 == Changelog ==